beajoynes/netbox-evaluation/plugins/topology-plugin.md

 <mark> Fixed by adjusting plugin configurations (in plugins.py) to allow coordinate saving. </mark>
  * can group by sites and racks as well as filter
  * Could create a filtering system for images/icons by name? or order them alphabetically
+ * Could add the ability to add labels for cables for lengths etc?
+ * Could add the ability to REname topology file before download?
+With default as the name of the saved filter?
  * Want to add more data to understand/ explore better